BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/19_4_Lightning_Network_Review.md

 ### Mobile wallets.

 Today we know about two mobile lightning wallets that support c-lightning implementation.
-For iOS devices FullyNoded which is an open source iOS Bitcoin wallet that connects via Tor V3 authenticated service to your own full node and SparkWallet that is a minimalistic wallet GUI for c-lightning, accessible over the web or through mobile and desktop apps (for Android, Linux, macOS and Windows).
+For iOS devices FullyNoded which is an open source iOS Bitcoin wallet that connects via Tor V3 authenticated service to your own full node.
+FullyNoded  functionality is currently under active development and in early beta testing phase.

+SparkWallet is a minimalistic wallet GUI for c-lightning, accessible over the web or through mobile and desktop apps for Android.

 *  [FullyNoded](https://github.com/Fonta1n3/FullyNoded/blob/master/Docs/Lightning.md) in TestFlight
 *  [SparkWallet](https://github.com/shesek/spark-wallet)